Steve Davis (footballer, born 1965)

-Steven Peter Davis (born 26 July 1965) is an English football manager and former professional footballer who is currently a trainer scout for Wolverhampton Wanderers.
+Steven Peter Davis (born 26 July 1965) is an English football manager and former professional footballer who is currently Player Pathway & Loans Manager for Wolverhampton Wanderers.

 As a defender, he played over 100 league games at each of three clubs: Crewe Alexandra, Burnley and Barnsley.
 After managing Cheshire-based non-league teams Northwich Victoria and Nantwich Town, he was appointed assistant manager at Crewe Alexandra in 2009.
 Two years later, in November 2011, he was appointed Crewe manager, winning a Wembley play-off final in 2012 and the EFL Trophy in 2013.
 He left Crewe in January 2017 (at which date he was the fourth longest serving manager in the top four divisions of English football) and then head coach at National League club Leyton Orient for just over four months to November 2017.
 He later joined Wolves as under-18s coach.
 In October 2022 he became interim manager of Wolves' first team ahead of Julen Lopetegui taking charge from 14 November 2022.